igg002/igg002.github.io/_experience/1-LoadComplete.md

 Full-time; 2022/07 - Present

 <!-- Work, Responsibilities, and Activities -->
-Currently working at LoadComplete’s Applied ML team as a machine learning engineer, focusing on building and integrating machine-learning-based solutions into the studio’s game development processes.
+Machine learning engineer on the Applied ML team, focusing on building and integrating machine learning solutions into the studio's game development and servicing processes.

-- Led the design and development of the machine learning-based automated playtesting process for [*Frame Arms Girl: Dream Stadium*](https://game.dosi.world/promotion/fagirl), which greatly contributed to bug discovery and design validation.
+- Led the design and development of the machine learning-based automated playtesting process for *Frame Arms Girl: Dream Stadium* and an upcoming title, which greatly contributed to bug discovery and design validation.
 This involved devising and implementing all of the system components behind this process and the model’s architecture.
 - Designed and implemented the internal solution for building and deploying deep learning-trained game-playing agents in Unity.
 This solution addressed the limitations of the previous solution by featuring improved speed, scalability, and extensibility through features such as async action retrieval, dynamic batching, a plugin-based architecture, and more robust fault tolerance.
+- Led the design and development of predictive modeling systems to support the servicing of our games and established stable, cloud-native MLOps for developing and servicing these models.
 - Implemented advanced training algorithms and techniques for optimized and more effective model training.
-- Currently developing ML-based automated playtesting for an upcoming title, and actively experimenting with ideas related to player modeling and game personalization to improve user experience and create business value.

 ## GDC 2024